Powell, Jackson score season highs as Clippers defeat Jazz

-LOS ANGELES (AP)With Kawhi Leonard still working his way back and Paul George sidelined, the Los Angeles Clippers need the rest of the roster to pick up the slack.

-Norman Powell and Reggie Jackson did their part Monday night with season-high point totals.

-Powell came off the bench to score 30 and Jackson added 27 as the Clippers rallied in the fourth quarter to defeat the Utah Jazz 121-114.
+LOS ANGELES (AP)Norman Powell scored a season-high 30 points, Reggie Jackson added a season-best 27 and the Los Angeles Clippers rallied in the fourth quarter to defeat the Utah Jazz 121-114 on Monday night.

-”I give the team credit.
-No matter who’s on the floor, we always feel like we have a chance to win,” coach Tyronn Lue said after the Clippers won their third straight. ”It’s tough some nights and it’s not pretty every night, but we always seem to try to find a way to get it done.
-Different guys are stepping up every single night.

-”I thought at the end of the game, Norman and Reggie really brought this home offensively.”
+Ivica Zubac had 14 points and 14 rebounds as the Clippers extended their winning streak to three.

-Leonard, who missed last season with a knee injury, had eight points and five assists in 23 minutes while George was sidelined after he strained his right hamstring during Saturday’s win over San Antonio.
+Los Angeles was without Paul George after he strained his right hamstring during Saturday’s win over San Antonio.

 The Jazz had a 93-86 lead late in the third quarter before the Clippers regained control with a 20-8 spurt over a six-minute span.